charcalope/heartware/README.md

 ## User Interfaces

 [Placeholder for overview and snapshots of the UI/UX design, and how it enables the service to be easy to use both for customers and workers interacting with it]

+## Contributors and Credits

+Contributions by Anastasia Spangler, Devon McKee, My Tran, Katherine Outcalt, Ana Mendes, Amal Omar, and Edward Gao.

+Thanks to the Seattle University ACM Student Chapter for the Personal Projects Initiative and to the Seattle University Computer Science Department for general support.